Read the “0513 Evening and Morning” devotion for today, by the late Charles Haddon Spurgeon

 “By faith Enoch was translated that he should not see death; and was not found, because God had translated him: for before his translation he had this testimony, that he pleased God.
 But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.”
 (Hebrews 11:5-6)

-If you trust God with whatever you are doing, He will give you the victory and He will be glorified in that victory.
+If you trust God with whatever it is you are doing, He will give you the victory and He will be glorified in that victory.
+By the way, the LORD supplied the rest of the money to finish the addition to the our church: God gave us the victory!
 Let the LORD do His work through you, and the victory will come.